onflow/flow-go/network/alsp/manager/README.md

 Should a node’s misbehavior penalty surpass a certain threshold (referred to as `DisallowListingThreshold`), the ALSP manager initiates the disallow listing process.
-When a remote node is disallow-listed, it is effectively isolated from the network by the `ConnectionGater` and `PeerManager` components, i.e., the existing connections to that remote node are closed and no new connections are allowed to be established.
+When a remote node is disallow-listed, it is effectively isolated from the network by the `ConnectionGater` and `PeerManager` components, i.e., the existing connections to that remote node are closed and new connections attempts are rejected.

 ##### Disallow Listing Process
 1. The ALSP manager communicates with the `LibP2PNode` by calling its `OnDisallowListNotification` method to indicate that a particular remote node has been disallow-listed.